Anomalous couplings in Higgs-boson pair production at approximate NNLO QCD: Higgs-boson pair production within an EFT framework

 There are different normalisation conventions for the anomalous couplings in the literature.
 In Table~\ref{tab:conventions} we summarise some conventions commonly used.

 For the relation to the corresponding parameters in the SMEFT we refer to Ref.~\cite{Heinrich:2020ckp}.

 In Ref.~\cite{Buchalla:2018yce} the NLO QCD corrections were calculated within this framework.
-These corrections have been implemented into the code {\tt ggHH}~\cite{Heinrich:2019bkc,Heinrich:2020ckp}, where the virtual two-loop corrections use the results of the calculations presented in Refs.~\cite{Borowka:2016ehy,Borowka:2016ypz} and the real radiation matrix elements were implemented using the interface between \gosam~\cite{Cullen:2011ac,Cullen:2014yla} and the \POWHEGBOX~\cite{Alioli:2010xd,Luisoni:2013cuh}.
+These corrections have been implemented into the code {\tt ggHH}~\cite{Heinrich:2019bkc,Heinrich:2020ckp}, which is a public code available at~\cite{powhegurl}, where the real radiation matrix elements were implemented using the interface between \gosam~\cite{Cullen:2011ac,Cullen:2014yla} and the \POWHEGBOX~\cite{Frixione:2007vw,Alioli:2010xd,Luisoni:2013cuh} and the virtual two-loop corrections use the results of the calculations presented in Refs.~\cite{Borowka:2016ehy,Borowka:2016ypz}.
 In turn, approximate NNLO QCD corrections in a similar EFT framework have been computed in Ref.~\cite{deFlorian:2017qfk}, working in the heavy top limit improved by inserting LO form factors with full top mass dependence.
 The results described in this paper are obtained by performing an additive combination of the ones presented in Refs.~\cite{Buchalla:2018yce,deFlorian:2017qfk}, i.e.~keeping the full top mass dependence up to NLO and {\it adding} the approximate results for the genuine NNLO piece.
 We will denote our results by \nnloapp.

 We can describe the dependence of the NNLO cross section on the five anomalous couplings in terms of 25 coefficients $a_i$, following Refs.~\cite{Azatov:2015oxa,Carvalho:2015ttv,Buchalla:2018yce}:

 While at LO only the first 15 coefficients contribute, at NLO 23 coupling combinations occur and at NNLO 25 combinations are possible.